-The flu is hitting hard, and you may have friends or family who are getting sick.
+It’s flu season again and you may have friends or family who get sick.
 Your best protection against catching the flu is a flu vaccine.
 Although it does not work 100 percent of the time, it can reduce the severity and duration of the illness.
 So, what happens if you still get the flu?

 Antivirals to Treat the Flu